dtkrontz/like-minds-server/README.md

 This application has 2 types of users, Normal and Admin.
 Admins will have access rights that will allow them to delete any comment/comments that may be offensive.
 Normal users will only be able to edit/delete games/comments associated with their account.

-There are 2 full CRUD tables (games and comments) where users will be able to create a game/comment, edit and delete a specific game/comment.
+There are 2 full CRUD tables (games and comments).
+Users will be able to create a game/comment, edit and delete a specific game/comment associated with their account.

 The Data Associations are as follows:
 User has many games and comments,
 Game belongs to User and has many comments,